Please read this thoroughly

 Repair & Refinish

 The architecture of Project Cedrus facilitates easy repair and refinishing work.
 Edges can be removed and replaced, and the mast can be sanded and clear coated for improved hydrodynamics.
-If you have a 1st generation mast and want updated graphics, or simply want a refresh with the new satin finish, message me below for a cost effective repair or refinish quote.
+Please see the shop for mast repair options.